 Other Ways to Pay for Nursing Home Care

 It’s unfortunate that Original Medicare provides so little help.
-But it’s not impossible to get financial assistance for this type of care.
-Below are some ways that you can help yourself (or an older loved one) reduce the onerous financial burden of nursing home costs.
+But getting financial assistance for this type of care is not impossible.
+Below are some ways to help yourself (or an older loved one) reduce the onerous financial burden of nursing home costs.